NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 nsid: *<string>*
     Add the specified nsid to the EDNS section of the answer when queried with an NSID EDNS enabled packet.
-    As a sequence of hex characters or with ascii\_ prefix and then an ascii string.
+    As a sequence of hex characters or with 'ascii\_' prefix and then an ASCII string.

 .. _unbound.conf.hide-trustanchor:

 hide-trustanchor: *<yes or no>*
-    If enabled trustanchor.unbound queries are refused.
+    If enabled 'trustanchor.unbound' queries are REFUSED.

 .. _unbound.conf.target-fetch-policy: